The Geometry of Adversarial Training in Binary Classification: Analysis of the Adversarial Training Problem

 The previous example demonstrates that one cannot hope for any type of uniqueness, or even that \textit{all} minimizers will necessarily be regular.
-Indeed, the previous example could be modified so that the conditional densities $\rho_0,\rho_1$ are smooth: the problem is topological in nature.
-The example essentially rests on the fact that near topological ``defects'' (i.e., points where the classification boundary does not look like the graph of a function) there will be points in the classification boundary that are distance more than $\e$ from the correctly classified region, at which the classifier can be freely modified without changing the cost.
+Although the previous example utilized Dirac masses for simplicity, we suspect that many of the same issues can arise for distributions with smooth densities.